 All candidates are required to complete a compulsory online induction.
 Access the module on the Department of Local Government, Sport and Cultural Industries' website.

-The City of Melville opts to use postal voting and postal voting packages are mailed to all eligible electors on the local government electoral roll.
-The package will include a list of candidates, ballot papers, instructions on how to vote and a declaration.
+We opt to use postal voting and postal voting packages will be mailed to all eligible electors on the local government electoral roll.
+Packages include a list of candidates, ballot papers, instructions on how to vote, a declaration and a reply paid envelope.

-Election results for prior years can also be found on the WAEC website.
+Election results can be found on the WAEC website.